Combat Veterans

 MSW Certificate Application

-Designed to meet the needs of service providers in the field, the non-credit registration option allows those with a minimum of a bachelors degree in a human service related field and an interest in learning more about combat veterans an opportunity to complete this coursework alongside registered MSU students - same classes, same experience, lower cost!
-Each class costs $500, plus the cost of course materials.
-Now offering social work continuing education contact hours for each course!
+Designed to meet the needs of human service professionals already in the field, the continuing education option allows those with a minimum of a bachelors degree in a human service related field and an interest in learning more about combat veterans an opportunity to complete this coursework alongside registered MSU students - same classes, same experience, lower cost!
+Each class costs $500 plus course materials.
+Social work continuing education contact hours (CECHs) are available for both courses!

 Program Components

-The Combat Veterans Certificate Program requires satisfactory completion of the following:
+The Combat Veterans Certificate requires satisfactory completion of the following:

-Continuation into Course 2 and 3 is not automatic; this will depend on satisfactory completion of Course 1 (a grade of at least 80%), and available “seats” which are very limited.
+Continuation into Course 2 is not automatic; this will depend on satisfactory completion of Course 1 (a grade of at least 80%), and available “seats” which may be limited.

-You will receive a Certificate of Course Completion for each course, but all 3 courses are required for the full Combat Veterans Certificate.
+You will receive a Certificate of Course Completion for each course, but successful completion of both classes is required for the full Combat Veterans Certificate.

-To apply for the first class, please complete the non-credit registration application.
+To apply for the first class, please complete the continuing education application.
 If accepted, you will receive information on registration and purchasing the necessary course materials.
 Once accepted and registered for the course, a refund cannot be issued.